datablogger-ml/twitter-analytics/README.md

 #### 2. Data Visualisation

 * <strong>WordCloud</strong> - It is a visual representation of text data.
 It displays a list of words, the importance of each beeing shown with different font sizes or colors.
-It is useful for quickly perceiving the most prominent terms.
+It is useful for quickly perceiving the most prominent terms in the corpus.

 <img src="https://raw.githubusercontent.com/datablogger-ml/twitter-analytics/master/TwitterAppScreenshots/Screenshot%202020-09-30%20at%204.25.54%20PM.png" width="350" height="350">